Rocco-Jenson/ENSC-100W-Automated-Hellys/README.md

 Connection Safety: If the BLE connection is lost, the motor stops automatically to prevent accidents.

-Compact and Efficient Design: The Arduino Nano 33 BLE enables wireless communication and motor control in a compact and lightweight package, suitable for wearable devices like the Automated Heely’s.
+Compact and Efficient Design: The Arduino Nano 33 BLE enables wireless communication and motor control in a compact and lightweight package, suitable for wearable devices like the Automated Helly’s.

 Future Enhancements: